 To perform a silent install using the executable file

-- 1. At a Windows command prompt, switch to the drive or directory where the executable for Toad is located.
-(This file can be downloaded from the Quest Software Web site or can be found on the Toad installation CD-ROM.) - 2.
+- 1. At a Windows command prompt, switch to the drive or directory where the executable for Toad is located. - 2.
 For a standard installation with all features enabled, enter the following command:

 '''

 "ToadInstaller.exe" /S

 '''